ray-project/kuberay/docs/guidance/autoscaler.md

 ### Prerequisite

 Ray Autoscaler integration is beta with KubeRay 0.3.0 and Ray 2.0.0.
-The details of autoscaler behavior and configuration may change in future releases.
+While autoscaling functionality is stable, the details of autoscaler behavior and configuration may change in future releases.

 Start by deploying the latest stable version of the KubeRay operator:
 ```